pspealman/CVish/README.md

 --->

 ### -filter
+* Purpose: This step generates a filter region pickle file using bed formatted input.
+These are negative filters, wherein breakpoints within these regions will be removed from further analysis.
+One may desire to avoid these regions because of highly repetitive sequences (rDNA, Mitochondria) or low-complexity sequences (Telomeres).
-* Purpose: Sequencing artifacts can make identification of breakpoints difficult.
-By constructing a filter using the ancestor (ie. a genetic background that lacks CNVs) these artifacts can be identified and removed before further analysis.
+Sequencing artifacts can make identification of breakpoints difficult.
+By constructing a filter using a bed file generated using an ancestor (ie. a genetic background that lacks CNVs) these artifacts can be readily identified and removed before further analysis.
 * Format:
 <!--
 python erisapfel.py -filter -filter_bed /scratch/ps163/erisapfel/filter_telomeres.bed -o ${sample_name}_filter.p